Sunday, 2 February 2025

 Samsung addresses the situation

 In a statement provided to Engadget on Friday, a Samsung spokesperson acknowledged the ongoing problems.
-“We are aware that a limited number of Galaxy smartphones running on 12 are rebooting continuously during an update to the latest version of the SmartThings app,” the spokesperson explained.
+“We are aware that a limited number of Galaxy smartphones running on Android 12 are rebooting continuously during an update to the latest version of the SmartThings app,” the spokesperson explained.
 “Upon discovery, we immediately suspended the update and are working to resolve the issue.
 Affected customers can contact the Samsung Contact Centre to receive device support.”

 The Galaxy S10 and Galaxy S10+ are now five years old.
 Many companies reduce their software support for older models at this stage, which can lead to unfortunate circumstances.